Team leaders

 What will happen during workshop?

-Please review the workshop schedule on the main workshop page.
-It contains links to lesson material and also a separate page summarizing exercises.
+The workshop schedule on the main workshop page contains links to lesson material, including lists of exercises.

 • Everyone follows stream during lessons - lessons, demos, exercise intros, going over solutions, etc.

-• Exercises during the lessons are done individually or in teams: many ways to do this:
+• Exercises during the lessons are done individually or in teams and there is many ways to do this:

 • Watch and work alone